-- First consider requiring confirmation that the payment requested for this transaction is in accordance with the local regulation (which may not always be the case even if a receipt is granted). - Second request an invoice or a receipt from the embassy against the money paid.
-In case of refusal, politely inform them that you are unable to make the payment because you will never be reimbursed by your Company without a valid receipt. - Explain the embassy employee that your Company refuses this type of arrangement, regardless of the amount of the commission requested, and that you will inform your manager of the risk of delay. - Immediately revert to Ethics & Compliance, which will take action.
+- Firstly, consider requiring confirmation that the payment requested for this transaction is in accordance with the local regulation (which may not always be the case even if a receipt is provided). - Secondly, request an invoice or a receipt from the embassy for the money paid.
+In case of refusal, politely inform them that you are unable to make the payment because you will never be reimbursed by your Company without a valid receipt. - Explain the embassy employee that your Company refuses this type of arrangement, regardless of the amount requested, and that you will inform your manager of the risk of delay. - Immediately revert to Ethics & Compliance, which will take action.